 Monitors and executes resource, portfolio, and personnel management initiatives.

-Oversees informatics staff to ensure all project objectives and customer needs are met and to determine if materials, processes, or tools warrant changes or updates, and executes all people management duties, including the hiring, deployment, assessment, and development of informatics staff members.
+Oversees informatics staff to ensure all project objectives and customer needs are met and to determine if materials, processes, or tools warrant changes or updates.
+Executes all people management duties, including the hiring, deployment, assessment, and professional development of informatics staff members.

-Participates in knowledge sharing initiatives with other members of the CMIO community and shares tools, processes, experiences, and issues with CMIO counterparts serving MTFs and RMCs.
+Participates in knowledge sharing initiatives with other members of the CMIO community.
+Shares tools, processes, experiences, and issues with CMIO counterparts serving MTFs and RMCs.